- Specs and Requirements

 Record video game play in HD on your PC or Mac

-HD PVR 2 Gaming Edition Plus records high definition game play video from a gaming PC, Sony® PlayStation®3 or PS4, the new Microsoft® Xbox® One or the Xbox 360 onto your Windows laptop or desktop PC.
+HD PVR 2 Gaming Edition Plus records high definition game play video from a Sony® PlayStation®4, Xbox One, gaming PC, PS3*, or the Xbox 360 onto your Windows laptop or desktop PC.
+Stream your gameplay with Twitch or YouTube.
 Make video recordings of your best game play in HD and upload to YouTube and share them with other gamers online.
 Or make a high definition movie of your game play to share with your friends or use it to discuss tactics with your clan members!
 The HD PVR 2 Gaming Edition Plus now has Mac support.

 HD PVR 2 GE Plus comes with a free copy of the HDPVRCapture application for the Mac, so you can record your game play on your Mac and edit your recordings in iMovie.